nrigano/swift-funcMultipleArg-readme-ios-0916/README.md

 Notice that in the body of the function, arguments are still referred to by the name you specify in the argument list, even when you specify more than one.
 Easy!

-Now that you know how to specify multiple arguments, how can you adapt `planetDescription()` to take both a planet name and its number of moons?
+Now that you know how to specify multiple arguments, how can you adapt `planetDescription(planet:)` to take both a planet name and its number of moons?
 Try it out in your playground!

-In case you got stuck, here's what `planetDescription()` should look like now:
+In case you got stuck, here's what `planetDescription` should look like now:

 ```swift
 func planetDescription(planet: String, numberOfMoons: Int) {